-"A student should recognize that one of the most vital aspects of a college experience is attendance and participation in classes and that the value of this academic experience cannot be fully measured by testing procedures alone.
+"Students should recognize that one of the most vital aspects of a college experience is attendance and participation in classes and that the value of this academic experience cannot be fully measured by testing procedures alone.

-"The members of the student body are considered sufficiently mature to appreciate the necessity of regular attendance, to accept this personal responsibility, and to demonstrate the kind of self-discipline essential for such performances.
+"The members of the student body are considered sufficiently mature to appreciate the necessity of regular attendance, to accept this personal responsibility, and to demonstrate the kind of self-discipline essential.

-"It is the responsibility of each individual instructor to evaluate the importance of student class attendance for his classes.
-Accordingly, each instructor prepares at the beginning of each semester a written statement setting forth his policy for consideration of unexcused absences, make-up examinations, and related matters, which will be in force for that semester.
-The statement is filed with the chairman of his department and a statement of policy on attendance appropriate to each class is read at the first class meeting.
+"It is the responsibility of each individual instructor to evaluate the importance of student attendance in classes.
+Accordingly, each instructor prepares at the beginning of each semester a written statement setting forth his or her policy for consideration of unexcused absences, make-up examinations, and related matters, which will be in force for that semester.
+The statement is filed with the chairperson of the department and a statement of policy on attendance appropriate to each class is read at the first class meeting.

-"In those classes where marked violations of class attendance policy occur, the instructor may notify his dean so that every effort can be made to find and counsel the student whose academic prospects are being jeopardized by non-attendance.
+"In those classes where marked violations of class attendance policy occur, the instructor may notify the dean so that every effort can be made to find and counsel the student whose academic prospects are being jeopardized by non-attendance.

-"Absences such as those resulting from illness, death in the family, or institutional activities (those approved by the academic deans, such as debate, artistic performances and athletics) are to be excused when a student reports and verifies them to his instructor.
-For such excused absences, the students should not be penalized."
+"Absences such as those resulting from illness, death in the family, or institutional activities (those approved by the academic deans, such as debate, artistic performances and athletics) are to be excused when a student reports and verifies them to the instructor.
+For such excused absences, students should not be penalized."